 Immediate actions: investigations & control measures required for out of hours response |

-- Provides a comprehensive outline of the immediate actions/control measures to be taken out of hours. - Shows an understanding of the appropriate timescale to implement action/control measures required. |
+Provides a comprehensive outline of the immediate actions/control measures to be taken out of hours. |

 |